i was prisoner in a cell

 across the narrow bridge

-and there were Black Panthers feeding kids
+here were proud Black Panthers feeding kids

 in the early morning hours before school